 Meet Arslan, the young prince of the Kingdom of Pars ruled by his fearsome father, King Andragoras III.
 At the age of 14, he joins his first battle against Lusitanians despite he doesn’t have what it takes to be in a blood-soaked battlefield.
 However, the Parsians get invaded.
 Arslan joins with his loyal servant, Daryun, to escape from the strong mist of war.
 They embark on a journey to gather companions to reclaim his fallen kingdom from the hands of Lusitanian army which is led by a strong warrior known as Silvermask.

-Based on the fantasy Japanese novel and followed by a 1991 manga series of the same name, The Heroic Legend of Arslan (a.k.a.
+Based on a fantasy Japanese novel and followed by a 1991 manga series of the same name, The Heroic Legend of Arslan (a.k.a.
 Arslan Senki) is written by Hiromu Arakawa in the 2013 manga remake.
 No wonder why the protagonist Arslan bears a little resemblance to Edward Elric from the popular series Fullmetal Alchemist because their impressive artwork is passionately created by a well-known mangaka.

 If somebody would ask me how I felt upon watching the first episode of the show, I could easily say I was deeply impressed.
-I could already determine from the very beginning of the series it would offer me a strong impression, thus it absolutely never failed to bring the best from it.
-According to some viewers, Arslan Senki shares a little similarity to Game of Thrones, but sorry, I’m not a fan of that fantasy TV series, or never did I watch a single episode.
-I’m not, in any way, going to compare Arslan Senki to Game of Thrones.
+I could already determine from the very beginning of the series it would offer me a strong impression, and undoubtedly, it never failed to bring the best from it.
+According to some of the viewers, Arslan Senki shares a little similarity to Game of Thrones, but sorry, I am not a fan of that fantasy TV series, or never did I watch a single episode.
+I am not, in any way, going to compare Arslan Senki to Game of Thrones.